Shooting Spring 2018Granada Nights

 a feature film about being young, free & abroad

-A self-discovery story about a uncultured British-Asian tourist, who must get over his ex-girlfriend and mend his broken heart before he can find love in the hedonistic, international student city of Granada Spain.
+The story follows a British-Asian tourist, who must get over his ex-girlfriend and mend his broken heart before he can find love in the historical and multi-cultural student city of Granada Spain.

 For investment opportunities and further details please contact: